 |Shopify||1.5 to 1.7%|

 As you can see, the mobile card reader niche is a contested market and there’s not a lot between the best and worst deal.
-The Square Reader costs £39 so it’s more expensive than the SumUp reader but it’s cheaper than both the iZettle and PayPal Here.
+The Square Reader costs £19 so it’s cheaper than the iZettle, PayPal Here and SumUp.

 However, you should remember that the Square device is simpler than competing devices as it doesn’t have a screen or keypad.
 Also, remember that most readers can be purchased via an affiliate link with up to 50% off the list price.